Mindfulness 8-Week Course

 What commitment does the MBSR course require?

-- 2 hours 30 minutes class once a week for 8 weeks (3 hours in weeks 1 & 8)
+- Two and a half hour class once a week for 8 weeks

 - Participants must be able to attend for all 8 weeks

-- 45 minutes of daily home practice for 8 weeks
+- 45 minutes daily home practice for 8 weeks

 To fully benefit from the course, it is essential to engage in 45 minutes of daily home practice on all non-class days (6/7 days) for the duration of the course.